ConvLab/ConvLab/convlab/modules/nlu/multiwoz/svm/README.md

 $ PYTHONPATH=../../../../.. python train.py config/multiwoz.cfg
 ```

 The model will be saved on `model/multiwoz.pkl`.
 Also, it will be zipped as `model/svm_multiwoz.zip`.
+You can download this from `https://convlab.blob.core.windows.net/models/svm_multiwoz.zip` too.

 #### Evaluate